dennmat/SpriteMeta/README.md

-spritzup (Probably not the final name)
+SpriteMeta
 ========

+Just changed the name, to what I think will be the final name, have to replace it everywhere.

 *0.1a - First version increase!
 Has super basic functionality*